 Like most of the merchants of Kirkwall he was also a United Presbyterian and the church was central to his life.

-At his shop at 12 Albert Street, William Bews sold a huge variety of products
+At his shop at 12 Albert Street, William Bews jnr sold a huge variety of products

-12 Albert Street was also his home, living their with his wife, Mary, their many children and grandchildren.
+12 Albert Street was also the family home for William Bews snr living there with his wife, Mary, their many children and grandchildren.

 As was the case in the 19thC life expectancy was not good and William was predeceased by some of his children, grandchildren and his wife.
 He himself lived to 1907 aged 87 years.
 A life when he had witnessed so many changes in the Kirkwall he knew.
 Its economic ups and downs.

 Indeed Adverts placed in the local newspaper The Orkney Herald in 1892 by Wm Bews jnr. may indicate that his once thriving business was struggling.
 It also gives you an idea of the variety of goods on sale.

 William Bews jnr took over the ironmongery business once owned by James M MacBeath in 1885 paying him £382 for the existing stock.
 By 1893, however the business was bankrupt.
 He had tried hard to keep it going by travelling around the county selling his wares and leaving an assistant in charge of the shop.

 William Bews snr gave an interview to The Dundee Advertiser in 1898 about the changes he had witnessed over the decades: the arrival of the first steam ship to Orkney; the other Kirkwall merchants; and the growth of trade in the town.
 I’d like to thank Ian Clayton who alerted me to that article via SibFolk.